Kullamannen by UTMB® · North Shore

 The short version

-The North Shore is the shortest race in the Kullamannen by UTMB® weekend — 22 km of trail along the Bjäre Peninsula starting from Skansen beach in Båstad.
-The race kicks off in the dark, ocean to your left, and winds north through a mix of beachside paths, dirt trails, natural reserves, and pine forests before looping back.
-It's flat enough to move fast (96m of gain) but varied enough to keep you entertained.
+North Shore is the shortest race in the Kullamannen by UTMB® weekend, and a good taste of the full 100 mile course.
+The full course has a ~50% DNF and starts on All Saints eve.
+North Shore is 22km of trails, starting from Skansen beach in Båstad.
+The ocean is to your left as you start, and you'll run through a mix of beachside paths and forests before looping back.
+It's flat enough to move fast (96m of gain), but varied enough to keep you entertained.

-Below is everything you need to plan your trip, from flights to the mile-by-mile course breakdown.
+Below is everything you need to plan your trip, from flights to a mile-by-mile course breakdown.
+I've also linked the official 2025 Runner's Guide.

 Getting there